Shawn Estes: Early life

+Professional career

 Minor leagues

 Estes began his professional career with the Bellingham Mariners in "A" ball in 1991.
-He then played with the Appleton Foxes, Arizona League Mariners and Wisconsin Timber Rattlers from 1992-1995.
-The Mariners traded Estes to the San Francisco Giants on May 21, 1995 for Salomón Torres.
+He then played with the Appleton Foxes, Arizona League Mariners and Wisconsin Timber Rattlers from 1992 to 1995.
+The Mariners traded Estes to the San Francisco Giants on May 21, 1995, for Salomón Torres.

 The Giants moved Estes through their farm system rapidly during the 1995 season, sending him to the Burlington Bees, San Jose Giants and Shreveport Captains.

-Major league career

-San Francisco Giants
+San Francisco Giants (1995–2001)

 Estes made his Major League debut with the Giants on September 16, 1995, working 5.1 innings as a starter against the Pittsburgh Pirates.
 He allowed five earned runs and collected the loss.
-He was 0-3 in three starts for the Giants that September.
+He was 0–3 in three starts for the Giants that September.

 Estes returned to the minors to start the 1996 season with the Phoenix Firebirds, but was recalled to the Majors to start a game against the rival Los Angeles Dodgers on July 13.
 Estes worked seven shutout innings to record his first career victory.

-Estes had his best season as a professional in 1997, when he went 19-5 with a 3.18 ERA for the Giants.
+Estes had his best season as a professional in 1997, when he went 19–5 with a 3.18 ERA for the Giants.
 He was selected to the NL All-Star team during this season.
 He also had four career home runs and 28 RBIs, including a grand slam in 2000.

 On May 24, 2000, Estes became the first pitcher in Giants' franchise history to hit a grand slam since Monte Kennedy in 1949.

-New York Mets
+New York Mets (2002)

-The Giants traded Estes to the New York Mets on December 16, 2001 for Desi Relaford and Tsuyoshi Shinjo.
+The Giants traded Estes to the New York Mets on December 16, 2001, for Desi Relaford and Tsuyoshi Shinjo.
 The Mets signed him to a $6.2 million contract, avoiding arbitration.
 On June 15, 2002, Estes found himself at the center of a controversy when he started against the New York Yankees against Roger Clemens.
 In 2000, Clemens had beaned Mets catcher Mike Piazza, followed by the incident in Game 2 of the 2000 World Series in which Clemens threw a broken bat at Piazza.
 With the fans standing in anticipation of the showdown, Estes' first pitch was a fastball that was about a foot behind Clemens.
 Estes would hit a two-run homer off Clemens in the fifth inning of the eventual 8-0 Mets win, setting off a loud roar from the sellout crowd of 54,347 and derisive chants of "Ro-ger!
 Ro-ger!"

 Estes would ultimately start 23 games for the Mets, with a record of 4-9 and a 4.55 ERA, before he was traded again on August 15 to the Cincinnati Reds for Brady Clark, Raul González, Elvin Andújar and Pedro Feliciano.

-Cincinnati Reds
+Cincinnati Reds (2002)

-He pitched in six games for the Reds, finishing 1-3 with a 7.71 ERA.
+He pitched in six games for the Reds, finishing 1–3 with a 7.71 ERA.